cwatson1998/cis-6730-hw-spin/README.md

 ## Installing Spin
 Please read all these instructions before you start installing Spin.
 There are multiple approaches, so make sure you make a good choice of which tutorial to follow.

-We'll just be using Spin via the command line.
+In lecture, I just used Spin via the command line.
 Lots of installation guides also tell you how to install iSpin, the Spin GUI.
-You don't need to install iSpin.
+This will lead to a nicer user experience, but you don't need to install iSpin to complete this assignment.

 ### C compiler and preprocessor
 Spin needs you to have a working C compiler and preprocessor.
 If you have linux/mac, you likely already have one installed by default (probably gcc or clang).
 If you have Windows, you would have had to install one yourself.
 Popular ways to do this include [MinGW](https://www.mingw-w64.org/) and [Cygwin](https://www.cygwin.com/) (pick one, probably MinGW if you're just doing it for the first time).